seadowg/milo/README.md

 ### EventStream

 An EventStream represents an infinite stream of values.
-We think of each value as occuring at a specific (but implicit) point in time.
+We think of each value as occurring at a specific (but implicit) point in time.
 EventStreams can have callbacks registered to them that are executed on each occurrence.
 For instance:

     val socket: EventStream[String] = new SocketEventStream(1337)